From paintbrush to pixel: A review of deep neural networks in AI-generated art: Introduction

 In this paper, we focus on the main neural networks which have been used to generate realistic images.
-We explain the building blocks of the related neural networks to provide readers with a better understanding of these models.
-We describe the general working principles of these neural networks, and introduce the recent trends in AI-generated art such as DALL-E 2 \cite{ramesh2022}.
-We examine the rapid development of deep neural networks in AI-generated art, and emphasize the milestones in this progress.
+We first explain the building blocks of the related neural networks to provide readers with a better understanding of these models.
+We describe the general working principles of these neural networks, and introduce the recent trends in AI-generated art such as DALL-E 3 \cite{betker2023}.
+Then, we examine the rapid development of deep neural networks in AI-generated art, and emphasize the milestones in this progress.
 This review addresses the topic from a technical perspective and provides comparisons of current state-of-the-art models.
-However, even for a non-technical audience (e.g., from more traditional areas in the fine arts, aesthetics, and cultural studies), this review could serve the purpose of providing an overview of the different techniques and tools that are currently available.
+However, even for a non-technical audience (e.g., from more traditional areas in the fine arts, aesthetics, and cultural studies), this review will provide an overview of the different techniques and tools that are currently available.

 The rest of the paper is organized as follows.
-In Section \ref{sec2}, we describe the important neural networks used for the models in AI-generated art.
-We introduce the progress in generative modeling and recent trends in Section \ref{sec3}.
-We discuss the current models in Section \ref{sec4} and we conclude in Section \ref{sec5}.
+In Section \ref{sec2}, we explain the important neural network types used for the models in AI-generated art.
+In Section \ref{sec3}, we provide an overview of the advancements in generative modeling, highlighting recent trends and breakthroughs in the field.
+In Section \ref{sec4}, we compare these deep generative models introduced in the previous section.
+Then, we discuss the ethical concerns in Section \ref{ethical_concerns}.
+We conclude in Section \ref{sec6}.